epccs/RPUadpt/Hardware/Evaluation/readme.md

 ```

 I am not using SPI or the other serial port from the manager on this board so those are not going to be looked at.

+When ISCP is used the managers control of the shutdown pin will end and it will float.
+The Raspberry Pi should then halt.
+Nothing bad should happen, but it meas the Raspberry Pi can not be the ICSP tool.

 ## ^5 Remote Reset